Checkers

-Checkers (American English), also known as draughts (/drɑːfts, -æ-/; British English), is a group of strategy board games for two players which involve diagonal moves of uniform game pieces and mandatory captures by jumping over opponent pieces.
+Checkers (North American English), also known as draughts (/drɑːfts, -æ-/; British English), is a group of strategy board games for two players which involve forward movements of uniform game pieces and mandatory captures by jumping over opponent pieces.
 Checkers is developed from alquerque.
 The term "checkers" derives from the checkered board which the game is played on, whereas "draughts" derives from the verb "to draw" or "to move".

-The most popular forms of checkers in Anglophone countries are American checkers (also called English draughts), which is played on an 8×8 checkerboard; Russian draughts, Turkish draughts both on an 8x8 board, and International draughts, played on a 10×10 board – the latter is widely played in many countries worldwide.
+The most popular forms of checkers in Anglophone countries are American checkers (also called English draughts), which is played on an 8×8 checkerboard; Russian draughts, Turkish draughts and Armenian draughts, all of them on an 8×8 board; and international draughts, played on a 10×10 board – with the latter widely played in many countries worldwide.
 There are many other variants played on 8×8 boards.
-Canadian checkers and Singaporean/Malaysian checkers (also locally known as dum) are played on a 12×12 board.
+Canadian checkers and Malaysian/Singaporean checkers (also locally known as dam) are played on a 12×12 board.

 American checkers was weakly solved in 2007 by a team of Canadian computer scientists led by Jonathan Schaeffer.
-From the standard starting position, perfect play by each side would result in a draw.
+From the standard starting position, perfect play by each side will result in a draw.

 General rules

 Checkers is played by two opponents on opposite sides of the game board.
 One player has dark pieces (usually black); the other has light pieces (usually white or red).
-Players alternate turns.
-A player cannot move an opponent's pieces.
-A move consists of moving a piece diagonally to an adjacent unoccupied square.
-If the adjacent square contains an opponent's piece, and the square immediately beyond it is vacant, the piece may be captured (and removed from the game) by jumping over it.
+The darker color moves first, then players alternate turns.
+A player cannot move the opponent's pieces.
+A move consists of moving a piece to an adjacent unoccupied square.
+All pieces move forward only at the beginning of the game.
+At the beginning of a player's turn, if the adjacent square of a player's piece (in the player's forward direction) contains an opponent's piece, and the square immediately beyond it is vacant, the piece may be captured (must be captured in most international rules) by jumping over it.
+The captured piece is then removed from the board.

 Only the dark squares of the checkerboard are used.
-A piece can only move diagonally into an unoccupied square.
+A piece can only move into an unoccupied square.
 When capturing an opponent's piece is possible, capturing is mandatory in most official rules.
 If the player does not capture, the other player can remove the opponent's piece as a penalty (or muffin), and where there are two or more such positions the player forfeits pieces that cannot be moved (although some rule variations make capturing optional).
-In almost all variants, the player without pieces remaining, or who cannot move due to being blocked, loses the game.
+In almost all variants, a player with no valid move remaining loses.
+This occurs if the player has no pieces left, or if all the player's pieces are obstructed from moving by opponent pieces.